Introductions, Hospitality, and Ground Rules

 - What is a ‘hot topic’ with which you hold a very passionate opinion?
 What in your history makes you hold that position?
 Create a compelling argument that you could make to yourself that might convince you to think differently.

-- Then next time you have a difference of opinion with a friend which will likely end in an ‘agreement to disagree’, replace debating with repeating back to your friend what you’ve heard – as many times as it takes – until your friend confirms that you understand their position.
-The goal is not that you agree, but that you understand.
+- Then next time you have a difference of opinion with a friend which will likely end in an ‘agreement to disagree’, replace debating with repeating back to your friend what you’ve heard – as many times as it takes – until your friend confirms that you understand their position; not that you agree, but that you understand.